Resumo

 - treatment with corticosteroids

-- treatment with immunosuppressants
+- treatment with other immunosuppressants and biologic agents

 - stem cell and solid organ transplant